Halsey Provides Medical Attention During Protests, Says ‘I Have Been Covered In Innocent Blood’

 The protests hit home for the singer and brought her background into the light.
 Her mother was an EMT and her father a black man.
 The demonstrations brought her two associations together “in ways that have horrified” her.

 The singer wasn’t trying to showcase her work during the post.
-Halsey wrote that her updated wasn’t intended to be “virtue-signaling.”
+Halsey wrote that her updated wasn’t intended to be “virtue signaling.”
 Instead, the intention was to show what was truly going on through her eyes.

 The singer then blasted President Trump’s decision to include the national guard and implored citizens to get involved.
 The situation had “escalated beyond your privilege and comfort to not care,” Halsey wrote.